nfroidure/tribunator/README.md

 ## Setup

-Install NodeJS and clone the project
+Install NodeJS and clone the project.

 First in a different folder do this:
 ```sh